zzril/CTF-Writeups/picoCTF/2021/let-s-get-dynamic/Writeup.md

 We write our own custom version of `strlen`, which always returns 0x31.
 As we're at it, we also write our own `memcmp`, which nicely prints the buffers
 passed to it on stdout (and always returns 0).
 This should avoid the hassle with
 finding the actual `memcmp` start after all that dynamic linker magic...
+(For the actual code, see `debug.c`.)

 Let's try it...:
 ```